chernulich/appointments/README.md

 # appointments
 Appointment client

-Carries calendar and can send to sender a phone number to check;
+Uses biWeekly library for ical format compatibility;
+Carries a map of calendars to users; supports commands for event manipulation; talks to the appointment server.